pixelrip/pixel-rip/_posts/2024-11-30-very-basic-collisions.md

 ```

 How does `collided()` know what to do?
-Interestingly, we want to rule out whether parts of
+The function calculates the boundaries of both objects (top, bottom, left, right) by adding each object's position to its hitbox coordinates.
+Then it applies our four questions as conditional checks—if any of these checks return true, we know the objects aren't colliding and can immediately return false.
+Only if all four checks fail do we conclude the objects must be colliding.

 ```lua